Are you a proud introvert? It’s popular nowadays.

 A few (nice) words about the dentist, if you met in the waiting room, for example.

 How much you like dogs if they're walking one.
-And about your neighborhood, if you’re introducing to your neighbor.
+And about your neighborhood, if you’re introducing yourself to your neighbor.

 You get the picture.